Skip to main content

 • Extremely low violent crime

 Reality check: Homes here sell quickly.
-Buyers who don’t know their real price range often lose out.
+Buyers who don't get pre-approved for a mortgage early often lose out.

 2. Wake Forest, NC - Low Crime + Suburban Stability